Every year for TANKFEST we bring you the star running vehicles from the Museum’s collection.

 Panzer III

-The Panzer III was conceived in 1934 as the principle combat tank of the Panzer divisions.
+The Panzer III was conceived in 1934 as the principal combat tank of the Panzer divisions.
 The Museum’s Panzer III went into action in the North African theatre of war and is believed to have been captured at the Battle of Alam Halfa.

 Matilda II